 Years of Experience: 4

-Jerod currently serves as the business manager at Riley bringing with him several years of administrative and business management experience.
+Background: Jerod previously served as the business manager at Riley, bringing with him several years of administrative and business management experience.
 He also assists on design aspects for various water infrastructure projects while pursuing his Bachelor of Science degree in civil engineering from the University of Arizona with an emphasis in water resources engineering.
-In addition to water resources engineering, Jerod has a strong passion in infrastructure planning, where he aspires to help address civil infrastructure deficiencies in our state and on tribal lands, particularly the Navajo Nation.
+In addition to water resources engineering, Jerod has a strong passion for infrastructure planning, where he aspires to help address civil infrastructure deficiencies in our state and on tribal lands, particularly the Navajo Nation.
 Jerod has the passion for water resources engineering and is excited to continue his education and gain more experience in the field.

 Years of Experience: 28

-Christian is completing his civil engineering degree at Arizona State University.
-He started with Riley as an intern and has been involved with design aspects on a variety of water infrastructure projects.
+Background: Christian started with Riley as an intern, and has been involved with design aspects on a variety of water infrastructure projects.
 Christian is passionate about helping improve the quality of living for people by improving civil infrastructure and promoting economic development.
-He believes that improvements to water infrastructure is essential for reducing poverty and sustaining economic growth.
-He eventually wants to help his people on the Navajo Nation by improving infrastructure after completing his master’s degree in civil engineering at the University of Arizona.
+He believes that improvements to water infrastructure are essential for reducing poverty and sustaining economic growth.
+Christian eventually wants to help his people on the Navajo Nation by improving infrastructure after completing his master’s degree in civil engineering at the University of Arizona.